jwboth/ff_glass_beads/README.md

-# FF Glass Beads Project
+# FluidFlower Glass Beads Project

-This repository contains code and data for the FF Glass Beads project.
+This repository contains code and data for the DarSIA analysis of the FluidFlower glass beads experiments.

 ## Folder Structure